 Our growth strategy depends in part on our ability to generate revenue growth through sales to new customers as well as increasing sales of additional subscriptions and other products and services to existing customers.
 Our identification of additional features, content, products, and services may not result in timely development of complementary products.
 In addition, the success of certain new products and services may be dependent on continued growth in our customer base.
 Furthermore, we are not able to accurately predict the volume or speed with which existing and new customers may adopt such new products and services.
 Because healthcare technology continues to evolve and regulatory and industry requirements and standards are subject to change, we may be unable to accurately predict and develop new products, features, content, and other products to address the needs of the healthcare industry.
 We may not be able to develop such new products, features, content, and other products, in a cost-effective and competitive manner.
 Further, the new products, services, and enhancements we develop may introduce significant defects into or otherwise negatively impact our technology platform.
-While all new products and services are subject to testing and quality control, all software and software-based services are subject to errors and malfunctions.
-If we release new products, services, and/or enhancements with bugs, defects, or errors or that cause bugs, defects, or errors in existing products, it could result in lost revenues and/or reduced ability to meet contractual obligations and would be detrimental to our business and reputation.
-If new products, features, or content are not accepted or integrated by new or existing customers, we may not be able to recover the cost of this development, and our financial performance may be adversely affected.
+While all new products and services, services, and/or enhancements with bugs, defects, or errors or that cause bugs, defects, or errors in existing products, it could result in lost revenues and/or reduced ability to meet contractual obligations and would be detrimental to our business and reputation.
+If new products, features, or existing customers, we may not be able to recover the cost of this development, and our financial performance may be adversely affected.
 Continued growth and maintenance of our customer population is dependent on our ability to continue to provide relevant products and services in a timely manner.
-The success of our business will depend on our ability to continue providing our products and services as well as enhancing our content, product, and service offerings that address the needs of healthcare organizations in a timely manner.
+The success of our business will depend on our ability to continue to provide we contract of periodic and would be detrimental to our business and reputation.
+If new products, features, or content are not accept